codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 [BTC Sessions](https://www.btcsessions.ca/) - Bitcoin educator focused on helping people gain an understanding of Bitcoin by providing tutorials on wallets, hardware, security, exchanges, and more

-[Diverter](https://diverter.hostyourown.tools/) - Focused on Bitcoin, privacy, and censorship-resistance by learning how to use the related tools

 [Econoalchemist](https://www.econoalchemist.com/) - Blog focused on bringing you articles about interacting with Bitcoin in a self-custodial, censorship-resistant, and private way

 [k3tan](https://k3tan.com/) - Focused on providing educational content on how to transition to a Bitcoin standard by showing people how to hold their own keys, use their own node, and more

-[Keep it Simple](https://www.keepitsimplebitcoin.com/) - Focused on teaching people how to interact with Bitcoin

 [Odell](https://odell.xyz/) - A Bitcoin entrepreneur attempting to stay humble and stack sats with a focus on using Bitcoin and free and open source software as sovereignly and privately as possible